Sedgwick County: Tanganyika Falls Splash Park can reopen this weekend

-SEDGWICK COUNTY, Kan.) – Sedgwick County announced Friday that Tanganyika Falls Splash Park in Goddard, Kan. has exceeded the re-opening recommendations for splash park safety and will re-open this weekend.
+SEDGWICK COUNTY, Kan.
+(KSNW) – Sedgwick County announced Friday that Tanganyika Falls Splash Park in Goddard has exceeded the re-opening recommendations for splash park safety and will re-open this weekend.

 According to a news release from Sedgwick County, the Sedgwick County Health Department (SCHD) and Sedgwick County Health Officer Dr. Garold Minns approved the re-opening after Tanganyika voluntarily implemented enhancements to the facility in June and July.
 The approval comes after the review of a report by an independent aquatic design firm, chemical testing completed on July 21, and results of a July 16 inspection performed by SCHD, an independent pool inspector, and staff from the Centers for Disease Control and Prevention (CDC).